Puppet Man (song)

 The Fifth Dimension's original of "Puppet Man" reached #24 on the U.S. Billboard Hot 100 in the spring of 1970.

 Charts

 Tom Jones version

 Tom Jones' version was released the following spring.
 It reached No. 26 on the U.S. Billboard Hot 100, spending 10 weeks on the chart.
 For the first six weeks the single was backed with "Every Mile," then was changed to "Resurrection Shuffle", which also became a U.S. top 40 hit, reaching No. 38 and keeping the record on the charts an additional five weeks.

 Charts

+Other versions

+A cover of the song was performed on The Muppet Show in 1980 by a Muppet version of Pinocchio playing into the literal lyrics of the song.